Pinta365/BucketFS/README.md

 - Simple and consistent API for file operations
 - TypeScript support with full type definitions
 - Easy provider switching without code changes

+**Important Note on Costs:** Using BucketFS involves interacting with third-party cloud storage providers (Amazon S3, Cloudflare R2, Google Cloud Storage, DigitalOcean Spaces).
+These providers typically charge for storage, data transfer, and operations.
+While most providers offer a free tier, it is the user's responsibility to understand and monitor the pricing of their chosen provider to avoid unexpected costs.

 ## Installation